-He was honored with an Academy Technical Achievement Award for the Industrial Light and Magic facility itself and was nominated for an Academy Award for his work on Star Trek: The Motion Picture, Stuart Little and Spider-Man.
+He was also nominated for an Academy Award for his work on Star Trek: The Motion Picture, Stuart Little and Spider-Man.
 In addition to receiving an Emmy Award for Battlestar Galactica, Dykstra has supervised visual effects for Firefox, Batman Forever and Batman & Robin and designed the visual effects for Hancock, Inglourious Basterds, X-Men First Class and Django Unchained.
 Dykstra has made significant contributions over the decades of his career to feature films, commercials theme park entertainment and video games.
 At the time of this interview, he was working on Seventh Son for Legendary Pictures.

 Dykstra spoke to Creative COW upon his receiving a Lifetime Achievement Award from the Visual Effects Society, about what happened behind the scenes on Star Wars, how he transitioned to being a VFX supervisor, and what he thinks about the state of VFX today.

 I have loved to draw since I was a kid; I was always drawing cars, cartoons and characters.
 I became interested in photography at 12 or 13 and got a Brownie Hawkeye

 .
 Photographers were glamorous and I loved the idea of capturing reality.
 And it was a lot faster than drawing.
 Since then, photography has been an avocation.
 My dad was a mechanical engineer, so I took lots of things apart when I was a kid.
 A few of them actually got put back together.